Almonds and Olivez

 Blueberry is a perennial flowering plant of blue or purple-like berries and is classified within the genus Vaccinium and of the heath family Ericaceae.
 It is also said to be one of the species that are of commercial importance.
 Other commercially viable species include high-bush blueberry (Vaccinium corymbosum L.), rabbiteye blueberry (V. virgatum Aiton), low-bush blueberry (V. angustifolium Aiton), and European bilberry (V. myrtillus L.) (RL, 2006; Tsao R et. al. 2006; Tomás-Barberán et al. 2001).
 The fruit is said to be native to North America and includes other famous and touted nutrient powerhouses such as cranberries, bilberries and huckleberries.

-Anthocyanins are the pigments that confer the red, blue or purple colouration of ripe berries and which provides that visual cue that the fruit is ripe for the picking.
+Anthocyanins are the pigments that confer the red, blue or purple colouration of ripe berries and which provide that visual cue that the fruit is ripe for the picking.
 To this extent, a growing number of positive scientific evidence from human clinical trials as well as observational research are proving that this little purple fruit is worth adding to one’s diet.

 Nonetheless, with its host of health benefits, reports have purported that its direct antioxidant properties have a poor bioavailability profile (Williamson and Clifford, 2010).
 To this extent, researchers have been busy exploring ways in which this proclaimed ‘superfruit’ can become even more bioactive and beneficial to human health.

 In this article, we will be exploring five (5) touted health benefits of blueberries.
 These benefits include cardiovascular health possibilities, Obesity, Pre-diabetes and type-2 diabetes, cognitive health potential as well as blood pressure regulation.
-We will also explore some of the ways in which it can be consumed so as to reap its maximum benefits.
+We will also explore some of the ways in which it can be consumed to reap its maximum benefits.

 Bioavailability of the Anthocyanins in Blueberries.